sqlpad/sqlpad/docs/api-batches.md

 While nice and simple, it has some downsides:

-- long queries require long HTTP timeout configurations (not ideal, requires additional configuration to load balancers, proxy, etc)
+- long queries require long HTTP timeout configurations (not ideal, requires additional configuration to load balancers, proxy, etc.)
 - An execution with multiple statements/queries would require all queries to finish before results are sent back.
 Results would have to be in single response (might be too big)

 As of v5 new restful APIs have replaced the existing query-result API.